 No matter if you prefer traditional pasta, whole grain, gluten-free or pasta made from legumes — they are all higher calorie food choices and super delicious.

 Be sure to choose egg-free pasta or noodles and drown them in cashew cheese sauce to make vegan mac and cheese or enjoy some pesto pasta, pasta salad or baked pasta dishes.
-You can find all of our vegan pasta recipes here.
+You can lots of vegan pasta recipes here!

 Serve your pasta alongside cooked veggies for some added color and essential nutrients but don’t let them take up too much room in your stomach if you want to gain weight!